 Companies like Tinder, Zoosk, Match, that has dominated the dating mobile applications industry or even online chat line services for their fast phone connections between their single callers, all are getting ready for this new technology they know that this new technology is going to change the game in the online dating business.
 Current businesses are investing millions of dollars into this new technology. to be able to keep their dating service top-notch once this 5g technology it’s released.

 5G cell phones are expected to be current around the end of the present decade, so in 2020 phones, 5G technology is what you’ll be buying.
 You can only speculate as to what that might be, based on the wireless phones new to the market right now.
 For example, the new Windows Phone 10 is the mobile operating system from Microsoft that has received good reviews from some of the top gadget and phone websites.
 Microsoft has teamed up with Nokia in a move that will see Windows Phones as the main Smartphone OS for the phone manufacturer.

-Some really cool phones are coming onto the market from manufacturers such as Samsung, Motorola and HTC, with a number of operating systems that will be in competition with Windows Phone.
-The Android platform from Google and a consortium of others is the most popular Smartphone operating system, built on open source software.
+Some really cool phones are coming onto the market from manufacturers such as Samsung, Motorola, and HTC, with a number of operating systems that will be in competition with Windows Phone.
+The Android platform from Google and a consortium of others is the most popular smartphone operating system, built on open-source software.

-Presently there are so many 4G phones available in market – loaded with advanced features, such as the Shift’s slide-out QWERTY keyboard, and with rear-facing cameras and lost phone locator with the ability to erase data from a remote website, these are amongst the most exciting new releases so far.
+Presently there are so many 4G phones available in the market – loaded with advanced features, such as the Shift’s slide-out QWERTY keyboard, and with rear-facing cameras and lost phone locator with the ability to erase data from a remote website, these are amongst the most exciting new releases so far.

-So, although true 5G phones are a long way off at the moment, the pace of innovation in 4G Smartphone, coupled with the advances in network technology from the carriers holds the promise of a mouthwatering array of features that can only be dreamed of for the present.
+So, although true 5G phones are a long way off at the moment, the pace of innovation in 4G smartphones, coupled with the advances in network technology from the carriers holds the promise of a mouthwatering array of features that can only be dreamed of for the present.